What to do if you are experiencing noise nuisance

 You may also wish to consider contacting Mediation Bucks who offer a free service to assist in resolving disputes between neighbours.

 Council investigating noise complaints

 If the above options do not work or you don't feel able to talk to your neighbours, the Council may be able to assist you.

 We can only take legal action to stop or prevent noise where it is of a type and level that is considered to be a 'statutory nuisance'.
 Before we can take any action we have to be sure that the noise is one that the Council can investigate.
 This means that we have to prove that the noise is prejudicial to health and/or is causing an unreasonable and persistent disturbance to your lifestyle.

-To be considered a statutory nuisance the noise problem has to have occurred more than once, directly affects you in your property and is typically prolonged when it happens.
+To be considered a statutory nuisance a noise has to have occurred more than once, directly affect you in your property and is typically prolonged when it happens.
 Before taking any action you should consider:

 If you have an Apple or Android smartphone or tablet you can now use The Noise App to report noise recordings directly to Chiltern and South Bucks District Councils to investigate.

 If you don't have a smartphone or tablet, please Report it online AND email your completed sheets.